 #Explore Rock Garden like a tourist

 A name as unique as a Rock Garden, it is surely an intriguing garden which will appeal to your traveler buds.
 Built initially secretly by Nek Chand in 1957, the Rock Garden is a Sculpture Garden which truly conceptualized the utilization of home & industrial waste.
 On an average 5000 people daily visit the Rock Garden, and the number significantly increases on weekends.
-I advise reaching the Rock Garden as early as possible so as to explore and acknowledge the art in tranquility.
+I recommend reaching the Rock Garden as early as possible to explore and acknowledge the art in tranquillity.

 Rock Garden is split into three phases with each phases displaying different types of sculptures.
 Phase One targets a variety of distorted rocks and discarded objects which are put to display in a captivating demeanor.

 Phase two is in completely in contrast to the phase one and looks more like a mini-kingdom in itself.
 Phase two showcases a huge man-made waterfall, canals and an open theater.

 The waterfall at the Rock Garden is usually the spotlight with the tourists considering a photogenic one.
 The canal at the phase two looks straight out of some historic era which can be easily targeted for a movie shooting – yup that beautiful!

 There are options to go on the other side of the waterfall which will give away a perception of lost historic kingdom and palace lookalike.